News article

 A comparison of packaged bees and nucleus colonies (nucs), showing their differences, pros, and cons for beekeeping.

-Introduction to Packaged Bees and Nucs
+Introduction to packaged Bees and Nucs

 Starting your beekeeping journey involves exploring your options.
 It’s important to understand the differences between packaged bees and nucleus colonies (nucs).
 This knowledge helps you make the right choice.